Careers360 Logo

 If D is the midpoint then, AD = BD

-In the figure given above, AB coincides with AD + BD.
+And, when considering the figure we can conclude, AB coincides with AD + BD.

 Also, Euclid’s Axiom (4) says that things which coincide with one another are equal to one another.
 So, it can be deduced that AD + BD = AB